Raaginder

-Raaginder Singh Momi (/ɹɔɚɡdɝ/; born November 27, 1992) better known by his stage name raaginder is a Union City, California based violinist, music producer and songwriter of Indian descent.
+Raaginder Singh Momi (/ɹɔɚɡdɝ/; born November 27, 1992) better known by his stage name raaginder is a Union City, California based violinist, music producer and songwriter of Punjabi descent.
 His professional music career began in 2011 when he released his first mixtape Take One... on December 11, 2011, following up with his debut studio album Beach Chair on October 29, 2014 and later his first EP, escape released December 28, 2017.

 Early life and career

 Born into a musical family, Raaginder's father being a professional sitar player and his mother being a vocalist, Raaginder was exposed to different types of music.
 He first started playing violin when he was 11 years old.
 Later in 2004, he became a disciple of a renowned Indian classical artist, Sisirkana Dhar Chowdhury after his father found an ad of her in India Currents Magazine and discovered she was teaching in Fremont, California, becoming Chowdhury's pupil, Raaginder has been under her guidance ever since.
 Being exposed to different types of music, Raaginder has experimented and tried playing different genres of music such as Hip-Hop, Punjabi, Indian classical and more.
 After high school, Raaginder began producing beats and infusing genres to create his sound.
-Doing covers, he would post his covers to download sites like mediafire until encouraged to post on YouTube.
+Doing covers, he would post his covers to download sites like MediaFire until encouraged to post on YouTube.
 He cites YouTube as helping to jump start his career.

 Raaginder has also played the United States national anthem for the Los Angeles Clippers and played at the White House on numerous occasions.
 In the wake of the 2016 elections, Raaginder also stated his opinion on the outcome.